Xyfir/Documentation/xyfir-annotations/help.md

 If you are the creator of, or a moderator for the annotation set, any additions, removals, or modifications will be made directly to the annotation set immediately.
 If you are only a normal user, any edits you make will create a change proposal.
 The annotation set will remain unchanged until the set creator or a moderator accepts your change.

+## Public & Unlisted

+Marking your annotation set as `Public` means that other users will be able to find it through searches and other means, without needing the id of the annotation set to access it directly.
+If your annotation is `Unlisted`, it cannot easily be found, however anyone who knows its id can still access it.
+Not only can you view it directly, but you can also search for it within xyAnnotations or applications that support xyAnnotations using the following syntax: `s/1234`, where `1234` is the id of your set.

 # Formatting Descriptions and Posts

 Descriptions and posts on xyAnnotations support [Markdown](https://daringfireball.net/projects/markdown/syntax) which allows you to format your text.